A List of Pro-Choice Resources for Nebraskans

 5. They lie

-a. about the services they provide, like abortion, free ultrasounds, free pregnancy tests, and STD/STI testing
+a. about the services they provide, like abortion, free ultrasounds, free pregnancy tests, and STD testing

 b. about how far along you are in order to influence your decisions and “to confuse you about how much time you have to get an abortion if you want one”